veracruz-project/icecap/examples/README.md

 Framework, just like `05-basic-system`, only much more complex and much more useful.

-Build and run a simple demonstration of the IceCap Hypervisor.
+Build and run a simple demonstration of the IceCap Hypervisor, including three examples of confidential guests (called "realms").
 (For a more sophisticated demo, see [../demos/hypervisor-demo/README.md](../demos/hypervisor-demo/README.md)).

 ```
    [container] nix-build examples/ -A hypervisor.run && ./result/run

                # ... wait for the host VM to boot to a shell ...

+               # Spawn a minimal realm:

+ [icecap host] create minimal

+               # Cease the realm's exectution with '<ctrl>-c' and destroy it:

+ [icecap host] destroy

                # Spawn a VM in a realm: